-We have audited the consolidated financial statements of New Hampshire Electric Cooperative, Inc. and Subsidiary, which comprise the consolidated balance sheets as of December 31, 2022, and the related consolidated statements of operations, changes in members' equity, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of New Hampshire Electric Cooperative, Inc. and Subsidiary, which comprise the consolidated balance sheets as of December 31, 2023 and 2022, and the related consolidated statements of operations, changes in members' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of New Hampshire Electric Cooperative, Inc. and Subsidiary as of December 31, 2022 and the results of their operations and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of New Hampshire Electric Cooperative, Inc. and Subsidiary as of December 31, 2023 and 2022 and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.